mariergattard/Tristan-albatross/README.md

 │   │       CSV files & point shapefiles of reference 1 (MRGA) and 2 (PC) annotations.
 │   │
 │   ├──tile_coordinates_georeference
-│   │      CSV file with latitude and longitude of the top-left corner of each tile raster │   │      Used to convert tile x, y pixel coordinates into geographical coordinates │   │
+│   │      CSV file with latitude and longitude of the top-left corner of each tile raster.
+│   │      Used to convert tile x, y pixel coordinates into geographical coordinates.
+│   │
 │   ├──tile_fishnet_grid
 │   │       A 100m x 100m fishnet grid and FID to create tiles in ArcGIS Pro.